russellgordon/math-club-2024-25/content/source-icd2o/shared/Tasks/T-Shirt Shadow Prints.md

 - Thursday October 3

 > [!IMPORTANT]
-> That means everyone should aim to complete their [[#Reflection prompts|final portfolio entry for the task]] by Tuesday October 1 at 10 PM, so that Mr. Jones has time to create transparencies of your images so that you can make your shirts.
+> That means everyone must complete their [[#Reflection prompts|final portfolio entry for this task]] by Tuesday October 1 at 10 PM, so that Mr. Jones has time to create transparencies of your images so that you can make your shirts.
 This is a hard deadline, please – no exceptions.

 ### Section 2: Mr. Gordon's class

 In order to return completed T-shirts to you before the November Long Weekend, we will need to be transferring prints on the following dates:

-- Wednesday October 30
 - Thursday October 31
+- Friday November 1

 > [!IMPORTANT]
-> That means everyone should aim to complete their [[#Reflection prompts|final portfolio entry for the task]] by Tuesday October 29 at 10 PM, so that Mr. Gordon has time to create transparencies of your images so that you can make your shirts.
+> That means everyone must complete their [[#Reflection prompts|final portfolio entry for this task]] by Wednesday October 30 at 10 PM, so that Mr. Gordon has time to create transparencies of your images so that you can make your shirts.
 This is a hard deadline, please – no exceptions.